 NOTE: IF YOU ARE COLLECTING SOCIAL SECURITY PRIOR TO TURNING 65, YOU WILL AUTOMATICALLY BE ENROLLED IN MEDICARE.
 YOU SHOULD GET YOUR MEDICARE PACKET & ID CARD ABOUT 3 MONTHS PRIOR TO YOUR 65th BIRTHDAY MONTH.

-NOTE: IF YOU ARE STILL WORKING AT 65 AND HAVE MEDICAL COVERAGE THROUGH AN EMPLOYER, YOU CAN DELAY ENROLLING.
-PLEASE CONTACT EMPLOYEE BENEFITS BEFORE MAKING ANY DECISION.
+NOTE: IF YOU ARE STILL WORKING AT 65 AND HAVE MEDICAL COVERAGE THROUGH AN EMPLOYER, THAT MAY CHANGE YOUR NEED FOR MEDICARE AS YOUR PRIMARY INSURER.
+YOU SHOULD CONTACT EMPLOYEE BENEFITS and MEDICARE BEFORE MAKING ANY DECISION.